conan-io/docs/reference/conanfile.rst

    [full_requires]
        Hello/1.1@demo/testing:73bce3fd7eb82b2eabc19fe11317d37da81afa56

-This scheme asumes that changing the upstream Hello dependency, will not affect my package, as long as the major version is not changed.
-Lets say that the "Hello" lib does not follow semver, and it breaks binary compatibility in each minor release.
+This scheme asumes that changing the upstream Hello dependency will not affect my package, as long as the major version is not changed.
+Let's say that the "Hello" lib does not follow semver, and it breaks binary compatibility in each minor release.
 Then, we should change our ``info``s as follows: